How to setup Single Sign On (SSO) with Azure AD

 Configuration Session

-Step 2: Azure AD administrator and Skore agent organise a configuration session.
+Step 2: Azure AD administrator and Spark agent organise a configuration session.

 Ready to go!

-Once the administrator has approved Skore and testing is complete, users are ready to go!
+Once the administrator has approved Spark and testing is complete, users are ready to go!

-Step 3: Users enter their email on the skore login page, and be directed to their usual organisation's login page.
+Step 3: Users enter their email on the Spark login page, and be directed to their usual organisation's login page.

 Next Steps...